hyosung11/Launch-School/journal.md

 17:16 Back from the Launch School meetup where I enjoyed myself and had some good conversations with Arthur, Jeff and Julius.
 I also met Leeya, Alonso Lobato and Dan Marino.
 Ugh.
 My memory is bad.

 18:36 After dinner and I want to finish the Questions in Medium 1.

+18:54 I understand Question 9 through reading and typing out the solution.
+I am hot and going to change into my sleep clothes.

+19:13 I get the solution to Question 10.
+Yes!
+Focused attention and then diffuse attention.
+It works.